HDembinski/pybind11_allocation_cost_demo/README.md

-# pybind11_allocation_cost_demo
+# pybind11 experiments: comparing costs of returning values and arrays of values using different approaches

-This demo shows the memory allocation costs for values and arrays of values.
+This demo shows the costs for returning values and arrays of values.
+A main theme is the cost of memory allocation in C++, which is not negligible.
+Allocating temporary C++ objects should be avoided if possible.

-In C++, allocation from the Heap (with new or malloc) is generally done sparsely, because it can incur a large cost, O(100) or much more CPU cycles.
+In C++, allocation from the Heap (with new or malloc) should be done sparingly in performance critical code, because it can incur a large cost, O(100) or much more CPU cycles.
 The general recommendation is to avoid allocating from the Heap and allocate from the Stack instead when possible, which is O(1) CPU cycles.

 But as always, things are not so simple, because system engineers know about these costs and use various methods to mitigate them, especially for code that people write commonly.
+Doing something clever may not produce faster code, because the naive approach is anticipated and optimized, while the compiler may not be able to optimize "clever" code.

 I wrote a simple pybind11 module that returns values and arrays of values in different ways.
 We compare the speed of execution of the Python functions with timeit.

 # Results

-See into the code how the different functions are implemented.
+Take a quick look into the code how the different functions are implemented, I won't explain it here.
 The code was compiled with `-O3`.

 ```sh
 $ python3 -m timeit -s "import foo" "foo.value(0)"